dizballanze/dizballanze.github.io/content/en/python-django-optimization-guide-3.md

 ```

 In this code fragment, we check whether authors count is in the cache by `authors_count` key. `cache.get` method returns
-not `None` value if the key exists in cache storage.
+not `None` value if the key exists in the cache storage.
 In that case, we can use this value without any requests to the database.
-Otherwise, code requests authors count from the database and save it in the cache.
+Otherwise, code requests authors count from the database and saves it in the cache.
 In this way, we avoid database requests for
 a cache TTL.

-Except database queries results, makes sense to cache results of complex calculation or requests to external services.
+Besides database queries results, it makes sense to cache results of complex calculations or requests to external services.
-It's important that data can change and cache will contain stale information.
+It's important to understand that data can change and cache will contain stale information.
 There are several approaches to minimize
 a chance to use stale data from cache:

 -  set up cache TTL to correspond frequency of data change,
 -  add cache invalidation.

-Cache invalidation should happen on events of data change.
+Cache invalidation should happen on data change.
 Let's check out how to add cache invalidation for authors count
 example:

 ```python